Government expenditure by function – COFOG

 General government expenditure by function

 In the EU as a whole, as well as in all EU and EFTA countries reporting data, ‘social protection’ was the most important function of government expenditure.
-In 2015, government social protection expenditure in the EU-28 was equivalent to 19.2 % of GDP (see Table 1), unchanged as a percentage of GDP.
+In 2016, government social protection expenditure in the EU-28 was equivalent to 19.1 % of GDP (see Table 1), unchanged as a percentage of GDP.
 However, the share of social protection expenditure in total expenditure increased from 40.6 % of total expenditure in 2015 to 41.2 % of total expenditure in 2016.

 The next most important functions in terms of government expenditure were ‘health’ and ‘general public services’, amounting to 7.1 % and 6.0 % respectively of GDP in the EU-28 in 2016.
 ‘Education’ (4.7 % of GDP) and ‘economic affairs’ (4.0 % of GDP) followed.
 The remaining functions – ‘defence’ (1.3 % of GDP), ‘public order and safety’ (1.7 % of GDP), ‘environmental protection’ (0.7 % of GDP), ‘housing and community amenities’ (0.6 % of GDP) and ‘recreation, culture and religion’ (1.0 % of GDP) - together represented 5.3 % of EU-28 GDP in 2016.